 - Fax: 215.629.5281

 Roberts’s work explores the intersections of emerging molecular sciences and public policy and the ways in which tensions brought about between the two get resolved.
-He received advanced degrees in science and technology studies from Virginia Tech, where he cultivated an interest in the practice of the molecular sciences and the ways in which they are shaped by internal architecture and design (e.g., technologies of the laboratory) and the politics of the broader world (e.g., chemical regulations).
-Those interests became the basis for the projects that formed CHF’s Environmental History and Policy Program, which explores social, technical, and policy innovations for governing molecules.
-Before becoming the first manager of the Environmental History and Policy Program, he was the Charles C. Price Fellow and Gordon Cain Fellow at CHF.
-Roberts is a senior fellow in the Environmental Leadership Program.
-He also lectures in the History and Sociology of Science Department at the University of Pennsylvania and in the Center for Public Policy at Drexel University.
+He received advanced degrees in science and technology studies from Virginia Tech where he cultivated an interest in the practice of the molecular sciences and the ways in which they are shaped by internal architecture and design (e.g., technologies of the laboratory) and the politics of the broader world (e.g., chemical regulations).
+Before joining the CHF staff, he was the Charles C. Price Fellow and Gordon Cain Fellow at CHF.
+Roberts is a research professor in the Center for Science, Technology, and Society at Drexel University and a lecturer in the History and Sociology of Science Department at the University of Pennsylvania.
+He serves as a Senior Fellow in the Environmental Leadership Program, a national program training the next generation of environmental leaders.
 Roberts holds an undergraduate degree in chemistry from Saint Vincent College.

-- Vogel, Sarah A. and Jody A. Roberts.
+- Vogel, Sarah A., and Jody A. Roberts.
 2011.
-“Why the Toxic Substances Control Act Needs an Overhaul, And How to Strengthen Oversight of Chemicals I the Interim.”
-Health Affairs May, 30(5), pp. 898-905.
+“Why the Toxic Substances Control Act Needs an Overhaul, and How to Strengthen Oversight of Chemicals in the Interim.”
+Health Affairs 30(5), 898–905.

 - Roberts, Jody A. 2011.
 “Creating and Controlling Chemical Hazards: A Brief History.”
-Pp. 3-14 in Global Collaborations in Managing Chemical and Environmental Risks.
-Edited by Philip Wexler, Jan van der Kolk, Asish Mohapatra, and Ravi Agarwal.
-London and New York: CRC Press.
+In Global Collaborations in Managing Chemical and Environmental Risks, edited by Philip Wexler, Jan van der Kolk, Asish Mohapatra, and Ravi Agarwal, 3–14.
+London/New York: CRC Press.

 - Roberts, Jody A. 2008.
 New Chemical Bodies: A Conversation on Human Biomonitoring and Endocrine-Disrupting Chemicals.
 Chemical Heritage Foundation, Philadelphia.

-- Choi, Hyungsub, Sarah Kaplan, and Cyrus C. M. Mody, and Jody A. Roberts.
+- Choi, Hyungsub; Sarah Kaplan; Cyrus C. M. Mody; and Jody A. Roberts.
 2008.
 Setting an Agenda for the Social Studies of Nanotechnology: A Summary of the Joint Wharton–Chemical Heritage Foundation Symposium on the Social Studies of Nanotechnology.
 Wharton and Chemical Heritage Foundation, Philadelphia.

-- 2009 “What’s so scary about nano?
-Current Trajectories and future directions in exploring nanotoxicology.”
+- “What’s So Scary about Nano?
+Current Trajectories and Future Directions in Exploring Nanotoxicology.”
+2009.
 Delivered at the AAAS (March).